AviSec1337/BashMastery/README.md

 # 🌟 CMD Challenge Solutions

 This repository contains solutions to various command-line tasks from the [CMD Challenge](https://cmdchallenge.com/).
 Each challenge is designed to test and improve your shell scripting and command-line skills.
-Below is the list of challenges and their solutions, presented in a structured and easy-to-navigate format.
+Below is the list of challenges and their solutions with explanation, presented in a structured and easy-to-navigate format.

 ---